 Pictured Recipe: Balsamic-Roasted Carrots

 Why carrots are so good for you: Sweet potatoes get a lot of love for being a superfood, but so should the carrot.
 After all, they're both orange, which means they both deliver beta-carotene (a type of vitamin A).
 A cup of carrots actually delivers 4 times the DV of vitamin A, which helps build bone and contributes to immune function.
 A cheap healthy option to cut up for a snack, shred for on top of a salad or cook up as a separate side dish, carrots are a great superfood go-to.

 Pictured Recipe: Red Cabbage Salad with Blue Cheese & Maple-Glazed Walnuts

 Why cabbage is so good for you: Like kale, cabbage is a cruciferous vegetable and diets rich in cruciferous vegetables are linked to lower rates of cancer.
-It’s also is an excellent source of vitamins C and K, and delivers fiber and detoxifying sulfur compounds.
+It's also is an excellent source of vitamins C and K, and delivers fiber and detoxifying sulfur compounds.
 Red cabbage also boasts anthocyanins, an antioxidant thought to keep your heart healthy and brain sharp.
-Plus it’s very low in calories (22 per cup) and one of the cheapest veggies in the produce department.
+Plus it's very low in calories (22 per cup) and one of the cheapest veggies in the produce department.

-*The average prices were gathered from online grocery stores and a USDA 2011 survey of fruit and vegetable prices.
+*The average prices were gathered from online grocery stores in 2020.
 Although the cost of these foods may differ from store to store, these are all healthy foods that are generally a good value relative to the nutrition they provide.